tianocore/edk2/AppPkg/ReadMe.txt

                See the PythonReadMe.txt file, in the Python directory, for information on configuring and building Python.

+      Lua      A port of the Lua-5.2.3 interpreter for UEFI.
+This application is disabled by default.
+Un-comment the line for LuaLib.inf in the [LibraryClasses] section and Lua.inf in the [Components] section of AppPkg.dsc to enable building Lua.

       OrderedCollectionTest  A small Standard C Library application that demonstrates the use of the OrderedCollectionLib library class (provided by the BaseOrderedCollectionRedBlackTreeLib library